hazelcast/hazelcast/hazelcast-documentation/src/SlowOperationDetector.md

   (3 invocations)
 ```

-Stacktraces will always be reported to the Management Center, but by default they are not printed to keep the log size small.
-If logging of stacktraces is enabled the full stacktrace is printed every 100 invocations.
+Stacktraces are always reported to the Management Center, but by default they are not printed to keep the log size small.
+If logging of stacktraces is enabled, the full stacktrace is printed every 100 invocations.
 All other invocations print a shortened version.

 ### Purging of Slow Operation Logs

-Since a Hazelcast cluster can run for a very long time we purge the slow operation logs periodically to prevent an OOME.
+Since a Hazelcast cluster can run for a very long time, Hazelcast purges the slow operation logs periodically to prevent an OOME.
 You can configure the purge interval and the retention time for each invocation.

 The purging removes each invocation whose retention time is exceeded.
-When all invocations are purged from a slow operation log, the log itself will be deleted.
+When all invocations are purged from a slow operation log, the log is deleted.